 - Albisetti,J.,Goodman,J.,Rogers,R. (2010) Girl's Secondary Education in the Western World From the 18th to the 20th Century, Palgrave Macmillan

 Recent Conference Papers Using the Sybil Campbell Collection

 - Stephanie Spencer “Cosmopolitan sociability within the British and International Federations of University Women 1945-1960” Australia and New Zealand History of Education Society Annual Conference, 5th December 2013

 - Joyce Goodman "International Interconnections: Women and International Co-operation in the Inter-war Period" History of Education Society Conference, Birmingham, November 2007

 Sybil Campbell Steering Committee

 The management of the Sybil Campbell Collection at the University of Winchester is overseen by the Sybil Campbell Steering Committee.
-This consists of two Trustees of the Sybil Campbell Library Trust Fund; Associate Dean (Faculty of Education); member of staff of the Centre for the History of Women's Education; University Librarian; one member of staff of each of the Faculties of Arts, Education, Social Science; University Communications Officer
+This consists of three Trustees of the Sybil Campbell Library Trust Fund; Dean (Faculty of Education Health and Social Care ); member of staff of the Centre for the History of Women's Education; University Librarian; University Communications Officer; post graduate representative.